pbzona/peep/README.md

 Sitewide files are run everywhere on the blog, and are added by creating a module within the `assets/jss/scripts/` directory, importing it into `assets/js/main.js`, and making it browser-compatible by running `npm run js:build`.

+Page-specific scripts are only meant to run on one page, and they're included in the `assets/js/singles/` directory.
+These scripts should be included individually on their respective pages.

 ## TODO

 Here are a few of my plans for the immediate future: